entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-simple-bundle.md

 This tutorial describes how to build and publish a single-component Entando Bundle consisting of a simple widget.
 The step sequence below performs the following functions:

 1. Define the bundle component
-2. Check the bundle artifacts into a Docker repository
+2. Push the bundle artifact to a Docker registry
 3. Apply the bundle custom resource to Kubernetes
 4. Install the bundle into an Entando Application